Spillovers and legacies of land management on temperate woodland biodiversity

 Abstract

-Species distributions are a product of both current spatial configuration of habitats and legacies of historic land use.
-Therefore, effectiveness of agri-environment schemes, Payment for Ecosystem Service policies, and conservation management all hinge on understanding the relative importance of, and interactions among, current and historic drivers of species distributions.
-Here, we explore the combined effects of spatial spillovers and temporal legacies, both within and between habitat types.
-We use Bayesian hierarchical occupancy models with data on 373 species from four taxa (ground beetles, birds, vascular plants, small terrestrial mammals) from a chronosequence of 134 woodlands in temperate agricultural landscapes.
-Both spillovers and legacies affect species richness and community composition and, critically, these effects appear to interact.
-Real-world combinations of spillovers and legacies result in different biodiversity responses compared to the individual drivers in isolation.
-Woodland patches in landscapes with more old woodland and lower amounts of historical woodland loss tend to host more birds and plant species, but fewer small mammals.
-Failing to account for these drivers, particularly legacy effects, gives a distorted view of habitat suitability.
+Species distributions are a product of both current spatial configuration of habitats and legacies of historical land use.
+Here we explore current and historical drivers of species distributions, considering combined effects of spatial spillovers and temporal legacies, both within and between habitat types.
+We fit Bayesian hierarchical occupancy models to data on 373 species from four taxa (ground beetles, birds, vascular plants and small terrestrial mammals) from a chronosequence of 134 woodlands (10 to >250 years old) in temperate agricultural landscapes in the UK.
+Both spillovers and legacies affect species richness and community composition and, critically, these effects interact.
+Real-world combinations of spillovers and legacies result in different biodiversity responses compared with the individual factors in isolation.
+Woodland patches in landscapes with more old woodland and lower amounts of historical woodland loss tend to host more bird and plant but fewer beetle species.
+Failing to account for these drivers (in particular, legacy effects) gives a distorted view of habitat suitability.
 In consequence, the same management actions may result in unexpectedly different outcomes depending on the spatial and historical context within the landscape.
+A better understanding of spillovers and legacy effects on species distributions is required to design biodiversity-friendly, cost-effective land management.

 Article activity feed